antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 So far, we have examined the transcriptome and genomics data separately, with the only overlap being some annotation of hypermutation status derived from the genomics analysis.

-In R2 you can easily use the somatic variation module to annotate each sample with the mutation status in a cohort: you can use the filters in the header of the Gene column to filter a specific gene and then use the button Build track underneath teh grid to annotate each sample with its mutation status for that gene.
+For your information: in R2 you can easily use the somatic variation module to annotate each sample with the mutation status in a cohort: you can use the filters in the header of the Gene column to filter a specific gene and then use the button Build track underneath the grid to annotate each sample with its mutation status for that gene.
-This way you can annotate your dataset for the presence of any gene mutation / specific type and use this annotation with gene expression dataset(s).
-Below is pictured, as you have already used in the previous exercises, how you can use these tracks (annotations) to find differentially expressed genes, we will leave it at this anc continue.
+This way you can annotate your dataset for the presence of any gene mutation / specific type and use this annotation with gene expression dataset(s).<br>
+Below is pictured how you can use these tracks (annotations) to find differentially expressed genes, similar to how you have already performed such analyses in the previous exercises.
+For now we continue to another exercise.

 ![](_static/images/MolOncCRC/mutation_track_usage.png "mutation_track_usage.png")
 [**Using tracks in R2**](_static/images/MolOncCRC/BRAF_select_som.png)

+### Signature scores

 Even though it can be very interesting to look at the transcriptome effects of a specific gene mutation, you might want to look at several genes at once.
 In R2 we do this with signature scores.

-### Signature scores

 Within the current context, we define a _signature_ as a collection of genes that are defined on a particular basis.
-This can be the presence within a gene-ontology class, the genomic location of a gene, or perhaps something potentially more meaningful like a functional pathway signature.
+This can be the presence within a gene-ontology class, the genomic location of a gene, or perhaps something potentially more meaningful like a functional pathway signature.<br>
 To summarize the expression values of the genes in such a signature, R2 can calculate a _signature score_.
 This signature score is simply defined as the average z-score of a z-score transformed dataset (the standard way of visualizing a heatmap).
 In R2, such scores are automatically generated when one generates heatmaps via the “View a geneset” function.
+<br>Often you can find multiple signature scores:
 * Average expression of the signature genes.
 * Weighted sums where each gene’s contribution is weighted by its known importance.